 What to Do in Rome: 11 Things to See and Experience

 1. See the Sights

-Make no mistake, Rome is awash with incredible historic buildings, attractions, museums, and galleries and you should certainly make an effort to see them.
+Rome is awash with incredible historical buildings, attractions, museums, and galleries, and you should certainly make an effort to see them.

 The Spanish Steps